Madge Kennedy: Theater

 Kennedy returned to the New York stage in November 1920, playing in Cornered, staged at the Astor Theatre.
 Produced by Henry Savage, the play, taken from the writing of Dodson Mitchell, offered Kennedy a dual role.

 In 1923, she starred opposite W.C.
 Fields in Poppy, where she enjoyed top billing.
-In the comedy, Beware of Widows (1925), which was produced at Maxine Elliott Theatre, a reviewer for The New York Times noted, once again, Kennedy's physical beauty as well as her skill as a comedian.
+In the comedy Beware of Widows (1925), which was produced at Maxine Elliott Theatre, a reviewer for The New York Times noted Kennedy's physical beauty as well as her skill as a comedian.